AdiBak/styletransfergame/README.md

 ---

 ## ⚙️ Development Process

+### Data Exploration and Model Selection

-The first step was to explore datasets of images I could pass to the Style Transfer model.
-I browsed for paintings, landscapes, and cities, three categories I think have been commonly used in Style Transfer programs and could be utilized in this game.
-A few Google searches led me to Kaggle, where I found what I desired - useful, relevant, and quality datasets containing thousands of painting, landscape, and (AI-generated) city images.
-I downloaded the data, totaling about 1.1 GB, and proceeded to the next step.
+The first step involved finding suitable image datasets for the style transfer model.
+I focused on paintings, landscapes, and cityscapes, as these categories are commonly used in style transfer and well-suited for the game concept.
+After searching on Kaggle, I found relevant, high-quality datasets containing thousands of images in these categories, totaling approximately 1.1 GB.

-Often using two random images from the data I had, I experimented with various models implementing Style Transfer including [TensorFlow's](https://www.tensorflow.org/tutorials/generative/style_transfer) and [Pytorch's](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html), as well as open-source implementations (which frequently utilized PyTorch) like [neural-style-transfer](https://pypi.org/project/neural-style-transfer/), [pastiche](https://pypi.org/project/pastiche/), [gordicaleksa's](https://github.com/gordicaleksa/pytorch-neural-style-transfer), and [crowsonkb's](https://github.com/crowsonkb/style-transfer-pytorch).
-I noticed crowsonkb's program largely produced a great blend of the content and style images, to a better degree than the other models I tinkered with, so I decided to use it.
-Plus, it provided a handy Jupyter notebook in which I could experiment.
+Next, I experimented with various style transfer implementations, including [TensorFlow's](https://www.tensorflow.org/tutorials/generative/style_transfer) and [Pytorch's](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) tutorials, as well as open-source projects like [neural-style-transfer](https://pypi.org/project/neural-style-transfer/), [pastiche](https://pypi.org/project/pastiche/), [gordicaleksa's](https://github.com/gordicaleksa/pytorch-neural-style-transfer), and [crowsonkb's](https://github.com/crowsonkb/style-transfer-pytorch).
+Crowsonkb's PyTorch-based implementation produced the most visually appealing blend of content and style, so I chose it for this project.
+The provided Jupyter Notebook also made experimentation easier.

-Now, the question arose: _How do I make the game?_ \
-I knew I wanted to make the player guess the original pair of images forming the output, so I had to gather a bunch of images as the 'options' to choose from and generate stylized images.
-In addition, I realized I'd have to obtain URLs for images since there would have to be a front-end that renders images based on their URLs (saving files locally would've taken up lots of space).
-The first thing that came to mind is Cloudinary, a popular content delivery network that could generate URLs for assets via an API.
-So I got to work, modifying the Style Transfer model in the following steps: \
-- I opened the model's provided Jupyter notebook in Kaggle, which afforded greater GPU runtime availability compared to Google Colab
-- I imported the Cloudinary Python library, which served an easy-to-use Python SDK
-- I overwrote the model's `cli.py` file, containing the command-line interface (CLI) tool serving as the main execution of the Style Transfer program, doing the following:
-  - I added a method to upload an image (to Cloudinary) and get its URL.
-Predictably, this would help
+### Game Design and Implementation

+The core game concept is for the player to guess the original content and style images that were used to create the stylized output.
+Each round presents four image options: two correct (content and style) and two incorrect.

+To implement this, I needed a way to generate stylized images and store them along with their source images.
+Because of storage limitations for the web front-end, I needed image URLs instead of saving images locally.
+I chose Cloudinary, a content delivery network that provides image URLs via an API.
+I then modified the style transfer model's cli.py file (the main command-line interface) as follows:

+- Image Upload and URL Retrieval: Added a function to upload images to Cloudinary and retrieve their URLs for use in the front-end.

+- Iteration Image Tracking: Added an iteration_image_urls attribute to the Callback class to store the URLs of the intermediate images generated during each iteration of the style transfer process.
+This allows for creating a visual "animation" of the style transfer.

+- Modified save_image(): The save_image() function now saves the image to Cloudinary and appends the resulting URL to the iteration_image_urls list.

+- Added Incorrect Image Arguments: Added command-line arguments for the two incorrect image options to be displayed in the game.

+- write_to_json() Method: Created a write_to_json() function that retrieves the Cloudinary URLs for the content, style, and incorrect image options.
+It then organizes this data (content URL, style URL, incorrect option URLs, and the list of iteration_image_urls) into a dictionary, and saves this dictionary to a cloud-based JSON "basket" using GetPantry.
+This JSON file stores all the data needed for each round of the game.
+This function is called at the end of the script once the final image is created.

+To generate data for the game, I created helper functions in the Jupyter Notebook to randomly select four unique images from the image datasets (content, style, and two incorrect options).
+Finally, I ran the modified style transfer script 150 times in a loop using the command line, resulting in a large JSON file containing the data for 150 game rounds.

 ---